 - land owned or occupied by your relative – a relative as defined in the Act can be a spouse, son or daughter, father, mother, brother or sister, grandparent or grandchild

-- land owned or occupied by your employer who is primarily engaged in pastoral or agricultural pursuits and you are bound by a contract of service that is primarily for work other than the ground distribution in question (Note: A licence would be required if the primary purpose for engaging your services was to undertake the particular ground distribution in question)
+- land owned or occupied by your employer who is primarily engaged in pastoral or agricultural pursuits and you are bound by a contract of service that is primarily for work other than the ground distribution in question.

-- unallocated state land, a reserve or a road under the Land Act 1994 that adjoins the land mentioned in the first 3 dot points above, provided you also have the permission of the entity that holds or controls the unallocated state land, reserve or road.
+- any unallocated state land, reserve or road under the Land Act 1994 that adjoins the land mentioned above, provided you have the permission of the entity that holds or controls the unallocated state land, reserve or road.

 Note: You will need a licence in the above situations if you wish to apply certain restricted herbicides in a hazardous area.